rusi/canvas-demos/README.md

 Canvas Demos
 ============
 The purpose of this project is to create the same application using different HTML5 Canvas frameworks.
-This Maze demo is based on, and uses assets and code from Blocky's Maze:
+The Maze demo is based on, and uses assets and code from Blockly's Maze:
     https://blockly-demo.appspot.com/static/apps/maze/index.html

+*You can compare 'demo.js' and 'pegman.js' for each of the projects to see the differences for yourself.*

 Impelementation exists for the following frameworks:
 * PhaserJS (game engine, uses Pixi for rendering) - http://phaser.io